Transitions

 Post-16

-To have a successful move onwards from school takes careful planning, especially when you have your vision access to think about.
+Having a successful move on from school takes careful planning, especially when you have your vision access to consider.

-From Year 9 it is very important that you start thinking about what future career you might want to do or at least be looking at courses in areas that interest you.
-Talk to your school careers advisor and explore options at career fairs or college open days.
+From Year 9, it’s important that you start thinking about what future career you might want or at least be looking at courses in areas that interest you.
+You can talk to your school careers advisor or even explore options at career fairs and college open days.

 Find college and open day information here: Open Days – Birmingham Careers Service

-Be ambitious and realistic – talk to your Qualified Teacher of Vision Impaired about how jobs can be made accessible.
-Occasionally a minimum level of corrected vision is required for some jobs for safety reasons, but don’t let that deter you from exploring a particular industry as advances in technology means that there are now many more jobs now available to people with a vision impairment.
+Be ambitious and realistic!
+Talk to your Qualified Teacher of Vision Impairment to learn how jobs can be made accessible.
+Occasionally, a minimum level of corrected vision is required for some jobs for safety reasons, but don’t let that deter you from exploring a particular industry.
+Advances in technology mean that there are now more jobs available to people with a vision impairment.

-Make sure that your school follow their obligation to provide you with meaningful experiences of the workplace – voice your areas of interest when this is being planned and ask your Qualified Teacher of Vision Impaired for support if advice on reasonable adjustments is needed.
+Your school must provide you with meaningful workplace experience.
+Share your areas of interest with them and ask your Qualified Teacher of Vision Impaired for support and advice on whether any reasonable adjustments are needed.

-Fill in this form to share with prospective placements to help explain your access needs: Student Adjustments Planner – GOV.UK.
-Please ask your Qualified Teacher of Vision Impaired if you need support with this.
+Complete the following form and share it with potential placements to help explain your access needs.
+If needed, please ask your Qualified Teacher of Vision Impairment to support you with this.

-Making sure that you know how to get to college safely and can navigate around the premises is important for settling in well to a new setting.
-If you are given an unconditional offer for the start of Year 12 before the summer break, let us know and we can ask the Habilitation Team to arrange mobility training during quiet times, in addition to the usual transition events that you will be offered by the setting.
+Making sure that you know how to get to college safely and can navigate around the premises is important for settling into a new setting.
+If you are given an unconditional offer for the start of Year 12 before the summer break, let us know, and we can ask the Habilitation Team to arrange mobility training during quiet times.
+This is in addition to the usual transition events that you will be offered by the setting.

 Post-18